 For more information on MS and psoriasis, please see our fact sheets at https://mothertobaby.org/fact-sheets/multiple-sclerosis/ and https://mothertobaby.org/fact-sheets/psoriasis-and-pregnancy/.

 Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 I take dimethyl fumarate.
 Can it make it harder for me to get pregnant?

-Based on the studies reviewed, it is not known if dimethyl fumarate could make it harder to get pregnant.
+It is not known if dimethyl fumarate can make it harder to get pregnant.
 Animal studies did not find an effect on female fertility.

 Does taking dimethyl fumarate increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Based on the studies reviewed, it is unlikely that dimethyl fumarate would increase the chance for miscarriage.
+Miscarriage can occur in any pregnancy for many different reasons.
+Based on the studies reviewed, it is not known if dimethyl fumarate increases the chance for miscarriage.
 In the few reported cases of pregnancies exposed to dimethyl fumarate, the rate of miscarriage was similar to what is seen in the general population.

 Does taking dimethyl fumarate increase the chance of birth defects?